blacksde/Gapminder-excerpt/particular countries/function building.Rmd

 output: html_document
 ---

-In this part of the assignment 4, I will display the process of building of my function `my.lm.int`.
+In this part, I will display the process of building of my function `my.lm.int`.

 # Seting the goal of the function
 ## Building process